 Language consists of a succession of sentences.
 Every sentence states a relationship between two things.
-The first thing is called the subject, the second is called the object and the nature of the relationship is indicated by the verb.
-This is analogous to mathematical notation, as in: a = bx > y $a + b \neq x - y$
+The first thing is called the subject, the second is called the object and the nature of their relationship is indicated by one or more verbs.
+This is analogous to mathematical notation, as in:

+'''

+a = b

+x > y

+a + b \neq x - y

+'''